jaygood/stamplay-foodme/README.md

 * Admins can add more restaurants and meals using the "Admin" section
 * Admins can review user's orders and manage them

-Best of all, we used AngularJS and Grunt to compile the assets to be compliant to the actual Stamplay apps' skeleton.
-Prepare to be amazed.
+Best of all, we used AngularJS :) Prepare to be amazed.

 -----------------------